KERAMINATICS/redbull-command-center/README.md

-# Red Bull India Channel & Activation Analytics Portfolio Project
+# Red Bull India Channel & Activation Analytics

 > **Independent portfolio case study.** Public information is used only for brand/company
 > context.
 All channel, financial, consumer, forecast, and activation figures are simulated